 Luckily, to assist with the creativity, I had Rebecca and Ruby (a Performing Arts student).

 I honestly believe that Penninah could use the model of a lesson designed to stretch her students' higher order skills and thinking skills.
-Now for tea and a final call to Jeannie before she flies to Saint Lucia.
+Now for tea.